The Price of Sovereignty: Funding UK Defense Before It’s Too Late

 This not only stimulates the economy, but also provides an incredible strategic advantage!

-To capitalise on these strengths, the government has committed to allocating a minimum of 10% of the Ministry of Defence’s equipment budget to next-generation technologies, including drones and AI-enabled systems.
+To capitalise on these strengths, the government has committed to allocating a minimum of 10% of the Ministry of Defense’s equipment budget to next-generation technologies, including drones and AI-enabled systems.

 In doing so, the UK has the opportunity to create a sustainable ecosystem where innovation thrives, start-ups succeed, and national security is advanced in tandem with economic growth.